 Suitable for sensitive skin (including babies.)

 Used for centuries for alleviating general wounds, bruises and for speeding the growth of new skin cells.

-Helps break down red blood cells, which helps heal bruises, and promotes the growth of muscle, cartilage, and bone.
+Aids the break down of red blood cells, which helps heal bruises, and promotes the growth of muscle, cartilage, and bone.

 Effective in relieving eczema, dermatitis, viral skin infections and skin ulcerations.

 Do not use on dirty or open cuts or wounds.
 Do not use when pregnant or nursing.
 Do not take internally.